The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Abstract

 \section{Abstract}

 In a one-dimensional Heisenberg chain, we show that there are no sets of coupling strengths such that the evolution perfectly transfers a quantum state between the two ends of the chain without the addition of magnetic fields.
+In lieu of perfect transfer, we consider a range of options for achieving high quality transfer, whether in finite time, or via ``pretty good'' transfer where one waits long times in the hope of getting arbitrarily close to perfect transfer.
 In attempting to engineer arbitrarily accurate transfer, we explore a new paradigm that facilitates time estimates for achieving any target accuracy $\epsilon$ for the transfer.